Risk Sciences and Public Policy Certificate Program

 - Be familiar with the policy implications of the scientific relationships for reducing public health risks.

-The certificate program is for students enrolled in any JHU graduate degree program, with the exception of the JHSPH MAS program.
+The certificate program is for students enrolled in any JHU graduate degree program, with the exception of the BSPH MAS program.

 Applying to the certificate program as a JHU degree student